MonkeyOnMars/BannerUploadTask/README.md

 # BannerUploadTask
-rv banner upload task
+RV banner upload task via java.

-Need to look into shceduling java functionality.
+TODO: Need to look into shceduling java functionality.
 Meanwhile threads are used.

 WINDOWS: